New York City's endangered pay phones will soon go extinct - KTVZ

 CityBridge, the operator of the LinkNYC kiosks, will eventually remove New York City’s 3,000 remaining pay phones across five boroughs, according to spokesman Dan Levitan.
 He did not have a timetable for how long it would take for those phones to be removed, but said that some may be replaced by LinkNYC kiosks.

-New York City’s four extant phone booths, all of which are on the Upper West Side, will remain and offer free phone service and WiFi, Levitan said, just as the LinkNYC kiosks do.
+New York City’s four extant phone booths, all of which are on the Upper West Side, will remain and offer free phone service, Levitan said, just as the LinkNYC kiosks do.

 Unpromising pay phone prospects

-Note: Correction: An earlier version of this article misstated the services associated with four extant phone booths.
-They will not offer WiFi.